Finance Barometer 2021 Credit Report Loan Statistics

 2020 – 2021 Credit Sentiment Global Vote Distribution

-Most countries saw a drop in their optimistic votes and an increase in the neutral and pessimistic votes.
+Most countries saw a drop in their optimistic votes and an increase in neutral and pessimistic votes.

-This trend resulted in a significant -8.9% drop in global average sentiment score in 2021, going from 3.01 to 2.74.
+This trend resulted in a significant -8.9% drop in the global average sentiment score in 2021, going from 3.01 to 2.74.

 The percentage of participants who voted for a “much lower” credit sentiment increased significantly from 25.9% in 2020 to 32.7%, while the “little lower” votes remained roughly the same.

-Neutral votes had a slight increase, from 21.1% to 22.4%, while the “little higher” votes decreased from 14.6% to 12.3%.
+Neutral votes slightly increased, from 21.1% to 22.4%, while the “little higher” votes decreased from 14.6% to 12.3%.

-Much higher” sentiment votes experienced a strong decrease from 25.5% to 19.9%, which is now 40% less than the very pessimistic votes.
+“Much higher” sentiment votes experienced a substantial decrease from 25.5% to 19.9%, now 40% less than the very pessimistic votes.
 This ratio contrasts sharply with the 2020 vote distribution, in which very optimistic and very pessimistic votes were almost even.

 2020 – 2021 Mean Vote & Standard Deviation